openebs-archive/openebs-docs/docs/ugndm.md

 <h3><a class="anchor" aria-hidden="true" id="Include-filters"></a>Include filters</h3>

-To include only selected disks for provisioning, update the operator YAML file with the required blockdevices under NDM configuration section so that only these blockdevice will be taken for the creation of blockdevice CR.
+Users can include only selected block device for the creation of blockdevice CR and then use only the created blockdevice CR for cStor pool creation or using for provisioning Local PV based on device.
+For including the selected blockdevices, update the operator YAML file with the required blockdevices under NDM configuration section so that only these blockdevice will be taken for the creation of blockdevice CR.
 Add the blockdevice path in the following configuration for specifying particular disks.
 This configuration must be added in `openebs-ndm-config` under `Configmap` in `openebs-operator.yaml`.

 This change must be done in the `openebs-operator.yaml` file that you have downloaded before OpenEBS installation.
 If the change is performed after the OpenEBS installation, then user must restart corresponding NDM DaemonSet pods to update the NDM configuration.